OrdnanceSurvey/OS-VectorMap-District-stylesheets/Geopackage stylesheets (pre May 2023)/ESRI stylesheets (LYR)/Backdrop style/README.md

 ## Additional information

-Spatial indexing of the data in ArcGIS will significantly improve performance (draw speed)

 ‘Hidden’ features can be activated through the relevant checkbox or by unchecking ‘Color is Null’ in the Color Selector dialogue

 [More information about OS VectorMap District](http://www.ordnancesurvey.co.uk/business-and-government/products/vectormap-district.html)